-Instructor: Associate Professor Randall K. Wilson
+Instructor: Thompson Chair in Environmental Studies and Professor Randall K. Wilson

 Department: Environmental Studies